Find the right solution for your business with our free Fleet Management Buyer’s Guide.

 When it comes to tracking company asset like fleet vehicles, GPS devices are often wired to draw from the vehicle’s power supply.
 But some assets and equipment don’t have a power supply that you can connect to.
 The asset might be situated in an isolated location without power, or it may not be possible to connect to its power supply.
 Is it possible to track non-powered assets with a GPS device?

-Telogis has worked with several clients who needed to do just that.
-For example, you may need to track truck trailers, and also record door opening events.
+Verizon Connect has worked with several clients who needed to do just that.
+For example, you may need to track truck trailers and also record door opening events.
 Other objects such as containers or portable offices may also need to be tracked to monitor unauthorized entry, employee start and stop times, or to simply to verify when the asset is on site.
+These non-powered (or "unpowered") assets can be tracked and monitored using GPS technology.

 - A GPS device that has its own power supply